App version: 0.1.0

 Tips to Make the Most of Your Credit Card

-One of the best ways to ensure your plastic ends up being a boon rather than a burden is to take care when choosing a credit card.
-Since all credit cards are not created equally, here are some tips to keep in mind when looking for a card:
+Since all credit cards are not created equally, here are some tips to keep in mind when choosing a credit card:

 Pay Attention to Fees

-Along with interest charges and late fees, some credit cards also come with an annual membership fee, which could easily be $100 or more.
-While higher annual membership fees sometimes mean more valuable available rewards, it’s relatively easy to find cards that don’t charge any annual fee at all and still have some worthwhile incentives for cardholders.
+Along with interest charges and late fees, some credit cards also come with an annual credit card fee, which could easily be $100 or more.
+While higher annual membership fees sometimes mean more valuable available rewards, it’s relatively easy to find cards that don’t charge an annual fee and still have some worthwhile incentives for cardholders.

 Look for the Right Rewards for You

 Speaking of incentives, that’s another thing to look for while you’re shopping around.
-A cash-back rewards credit card can put a small percentage of every dollar you spend back into your pocket, while travel rewards cards might pay you back in miles.
-Lots of the best rewards credit cards currently on the market offer these sorts of rewards without assessing annual fees.
+A cashback rewards credit card can put a small percentage of every dollar you spend back into your pocket, while travel rewards cards might pay you back in miles.
+Many of these rewards cards do not have annual fees, either.

-Make Sure You Can Fully Pay Off Your Balance Every Month
+Make Sure You Can Pay Off Your Balance Every Month

-These are some of the basic terms regarding credit cards you should know.
+These are some of the basic credit card terms you should know.

 • APR stands for annual percentage rate, and is the way credit card interest is expressed.